Jump to navigation Jump to search

 - Construct parsing library for Python.
 It's still programming, but straightforward and clean enough that at this point source text is not far from pure structure descriptions.
 If you are planning to write an editor, consider the benefits of using this.

-- Hiew (Hacker's View) by SEN. Even "demo" version is more than powerful enough for DOS software, it just doesn't allow convenient things like macros.
+- Hiew (Hacker's View) by SEN. Even the "demo" version is more than powerful enough for DOS software; it just doesn't allow convenient things like macros.

 - HT is a file editor/viewer/analyzer for executables.

 - Mikael "Fluff" Klasson makes HexIt.
 Useful for guessing what the game engine is trying to do and deducing game mechanics (or bugs).
 HexIt is freeware, though there is a suggested donation if you find it useful.

 - MS-Edit MS-Edit is a simple text editor that can be used to manipulate binary data.
 While a very old program dating back to the days of MS-DOS, recent versions of Windows up to XP still come bundled with this program.
 It offers a binary mode that, while very unconventional, can be used to manipulate binary data in files.
 With knowledge of the game file structures and the nuances of how MS-Edit works, you can go right to the source and exact changes as you see fit in practically any game file.

 - HexIt by Mikael Klasson is a free and powerful hex editor.
 Donation suggested if you use it a lot.
 It also has a decompiler view if you want to try to figure out what the executable is doing.

 - Frhed is a free, open source hex editor that works well.